janus-idp/backstage-plugins/plugins/ocm/README.md

              caData: # Base64-encoded CA bundle in PEM format (Optional)
      ```

-     - To ensure the cluster resources are properly ingested into the catalog, the value provided to the `name` field must only contain alphanumeric characters and `-_.`, as well as contain at most 62 characters.
-(Should satisfy the following regex `^[a-zA-Z0-9-_.]{1,62}$`)
+     - To ensure the Hub clusters are properly ingested into the catalog, the value provided to the `name` field must comply with the backstage entity name format [requirements](https://backstage.io/docs/features/software-catalog/descriptor-format/#name-required)

-   - Alternatively, If the Backstage Kubernetes plugin is installed and configured to connect to the hub cluster, then you can bind the both hub and Kubernetes configuration by providing the name of the hub in the `app-config.yaml` as follows:
+   - Alternatively, If the Backstage Kubernetes plugin is installed and configured to connect to the Hub cluster, then you can bind the both hub and Kubernetes configuration by providing the name of the Hub in the `app-config.yaml` as follows:

      ```yaml title="app-config.yaml"
      kubernetes: